-6.4.5 Preparation and application of identity bands
+6.5.5 Preparation and application of identity bands

-Identity bands must normally be produced using the appropriate option on PAS.
-See Appendix 2 for detailed procedure of printing bands.
-See Appendix 3 for detailed procedure of loading new bands to wristband printer.
+Identity bands must normally be produced using the appropriate option on CaMIS.
+See Appendix 1 for detailed procedure of printing bands.
+See Appendix 2 for detailed procedure of loading new bands to wristband printer.

-In the event of computer printing being unavailable, the identity band may be hand written using a black marker pen using details taken from the patient's notes, or from (PAS) or (HAS) To ensure consistency across the trust, the information on the Identity band must be arranged as shown here.
+In the event of computer printing being unavailable, the identity band may be hand written using a black marker pen using details taken from the patient's notes, or from CaMIS) to ensure consistency across the trust, the information on the identify band must be arranged in the same format as currently used.